parenting

 See how the focus is on how our kid must be feeling?
 We don’t want to condition our kids to make us, or others, feel proud or pleased.
 We want them to want to succeed for themselves.
 That’s the kind of motivation that doesn’t rely on others and the kind that lasts.

 Encouraging phrases (which focus on effort and improvement) and praise (which focuses on a successful outcome) often become unintentionally intermixed.
-That’s why I’ve included a downloadable list of encouraging phrases in this packet that you can pass along to your child’s teacher as a quick reference.
 Many teachers already understand the power of encouragement versus praise, but others may be less familiar.

 I realize it might feel counterintuitive to encourage a child who is misbehaving.
 But this child is already feeling disheartened enough